-\paragraph{Vision Impairment, Ocular Examination, and Medical Perception} Eye tracking and VR have also been utilized to study vision impairment and ocular examination, as people with vision problems perceive the world differently.
-Just like other subfields discussed in this paper, in VR, it is possible to have very controlled programmed experiments compared to in-the-wild settings to study such phenomena, which is why researchers have attempted to design ecologically valid simulations and study vision impairment issues in VR.
-For example, to better understand the perception of people with cataracts, Krösl et al.~\cite{cataracts_ieeevr19} successfully simulated cataract patients' vision in a virtual environment.
-As cataracts lead to special visual effects at the lens center and periphery, the authors used eye tracking to account for these gaze-dependent symptoms.
-More related to ocular examination using eye tracking in VR, Kim et al.~\cite{Kim_Son_Lee_Yun_Kwon_Lee_2016} transplanted the Developmental Eye Movement test to VR HMDs, which is a clinical eye test widely used to determine abnormalities in visual function and to assess ocular motor skills.
-In subsequent research, Kim et al.~\cite{Kim_Son_Lee_Kwon_2019} designed the King-Devick test, which is a standard measurement for the assessment of saccadic eye movement and dynamic visual acuity, using HMDs both in VR and AR.
-Hotta et al.~\cite{hotta2019vr} also designed a gaze-based ocular examination for visual field defects in a virtual environment using fixation and saccadic features.
-Compared to conventional tests that take over 30 minutes, the proposed method can be conducted in 5 minutes while retaining sufficient accuracy and yet improving reliability.
-In addition to the aforementioned studies, medical VR applications can actually go beyond the setups that require HMDs.
-For instance, Kübler et al.~\cite{Kuebler_etal_2015} analyzed the eye and head movements of patients with homonymous visual field defects (HVFD) in a virtual driving simulation.
-The virtual environment was used with a VR cabin, while participants' eye movements were tracked by a head-mounted eye tracker.
-The findings of the authors confirmed their hypothesis that a certain share of HVFD patients can strengthen their viewing behaviors with an increased amount of visual scanning to improve their driving skills.
+More related to ocular examination using eye tracking in VR, \cite{Kim_Son_Lee_Yun_Kwon_Lee_2016} transplanted the Developmental Eye Movement test to VR HMDs, which is a clinical eye test widely used to determine abnormalities in visual function and to assess ocular motor skills.
+Subsequently, \cite{Kim_Son_Lee_Kwon_2019} designed the King-Devick test, a standard measurement for assessing saccadic eye movement and dynamic visual acuity, using HMDs in both VR and AR.
+Furthermore, \cite{hotta2019vr} designed a gaze-based ocular examination for visual field defects in a virtual environment using fixation and saccadic features.
+Compared to conventional tests that take over 30 minutes, the proposed method can be conducted in five minutes while retaining sufficient accuracy and improving reliability.
+Additionally, medical VR applications can extend beyond setups that require HMDs.
+For instance, \cite{Kuebler_etal_2015} analyzed patients' eye and head movements with homonymous visual field defects (HVFD) in a virtual driving simulation.
+The virtual environment featured a VR cabin, and a head-mounted eye tracker tracked participants' eye movements.
+The authors' findings confirmed their hypothesis that a particular subset of HVFD patients could enhance their viewing behaviors by increasing visual scanning, thereby improving their driving skills.
 Similar to earlier sections, Table~\ref{tab:perception} presents an overview of the works on human perception.